Hydro-Québec: Industrial customers

 For more than a century, industrial development in Quebec has been stimulated by the abundance of hydroelectric resources.
 Energy represents a significant expenditure in the pulp and paper and aluminum sectors. two industries with long-standing traditions in Quebec.
 In 2010, industrial customers purchased 68.4 TWh from Hydro-Québec, representing 40.4% of all electricity sold by the company on the domestic market.

 The Quebec government uses low electricity rates to attract new business and consolidate existing jobs.
 Despite its statutory obligation to sell electric power to every person who so requests, the province has reserved the right to grant large load allocations to companies on a case-by-case basis since 1974.
 The threshold was set at 175 MW from 1987 to 2006 and was reduced to 50 MW in the government's 2006–2015 energy strategy.

 Large industrial users pay a lower rate than the domestic and commercial customers, because of lower distribution costs.
 In 2010, the largest industrial users, the Rate L customers, were paying an average of 4.66¢/kWh whereas companies with special contracts paid 3.07¢/kWh.

 In 1987, Hydro-Québec and the Quebec government agreed to a series of controversial deals with aluminum giants Alcan and Alcoa.
 These risk sharing contracts set the price of electricity based on a series of factors, including aluminum world prices and the value of the Canadian dollar Those agreements are gradually being replaced by one based on published rates.

 On May 10, 2007, the Quebec government signed an agreement with Alcan.
-The agreement, which is still in force despite the company's merger with Rio Tinto Group, renews the water rights concession on the Saguenay and Peribonka rivers.
+The agreement, which is still in force despite the company's merger with Rio Tinto, renews the water rights concession on the Saguenay and Peribonka rivers.
 In exchange, Alcan has agreed to invest in its Quebec facilities and to maintain jobs and its corporate headquarters in Montreal.